visual-framework/vf-build-boilerplate/README.md

 # VF Build Boilerplate

-A mininimal implementation to build VF 2.0 components into static CSS and JS to pair with your existing application or site.
+A minimal implementation to build VF 2.0 components into static CSS and JS to pair with your existing application or site.

 > Looking for other ways to use Visual Framework 2.0 components?
 > [See the guide](https://visual-framework.github.io/vf-welcome/building/)